jspinoza3/2azerons/README.txt

 - --- --- LP_shortRepeat: called if a repeat-down event fires prior to the long press phase
 - --- --- LP_longRepeat: called if a repeat-down event fires during the long phase
 - --- you can define all, some, or none of the supported handler methods.
 However, there are no default handlers, except for the backend ones that merely store and update information.
 Some examples of that information, which you may find useful in coding complex behaviour:
-- --- --- LP_repeatPhaseRepeats
+- --- --- LP_eventProcessor.repeatPhaseRepeats
-- --- --- LP_longPhaseRepeats
+- --- --- LP_eventProcessor.longPhaseRepeats
-- --- --- LP_shortPhaseRepeats
+- --- --- LP_eventProcessor.shortPhaseRepeats
 - --- the above are properties of the behaviour paradigm which are automatically updated to reflect how many repeat down events occur during each of the three phases of the button press.

 ============defining behaviour of a chording group================